Fort Campbell Military LawyerOctober 27, 2020

 The 101st Airborne Division pursued a separation board against a SFC after an inadequate CID investigation.
 Attorney Barry uncovered 8 eye witnesses that CID did not, ultimately resulting in the allegations being unsubstantiated and the accused being retained in the Army.

 "Mathew Barry helped me with a case with ludicrous accusations that were all proved to be false by Mr. Barry.
 Without him, I would not of been successful.
 If your career is in jeopardy, do yourself a favor and retain Mr. Barry.
 He is a stand out in his profession, and will expertly defend your needs.
 He is a true credit to his trade."

 -SGT, Fort Campbell

 The Law Office of Matthew Barry is located not far from Fort Campbell (Nashville).
-This allows in person meetings with Attorney Barry’s Fort Campbell clients.
+This allows in person meetings with Attorney Barry’s and Attorney Willard's Fort Campbell clients.
 Many military lawyers hired by Soldiers are remote and can only conduct phone conversations.
 In these cases, the Soldier usually only sees his lawyer for required hearings.
 This, by its very nature, can limit advocacy.